THUDM/AutoWebGLM/README.md

 <h1>AutoWebGLM: Bootstrap And Reinforce A Large Language Model-based Web Navigating Agent</h1>

 This is the official implementation of AutoWebGLM.
-If you find our open-sourced efforts useful, please 🌟 the repo to encourage our following developement!
+If you find our open-sourced efforts useful, please 🌟 the repo to encourage our following development!

 # Overview